 The Romanian Women in Tech below are presented in alphabetical order based on their family names.

 Ioana Axinte is the co-founder and CEO of ONE learning, an edtech platform launched in 2020, based in the UK.
 The children’s app offers over 100 15-minute online activities to make learning fun and engaging, like building resilience or emotional intelligence.

 Cristiana Banila is co-founder and CSO of UK-based Mitra Bio, a beauty platform launched in 2020 targeting skin longevity through data science.
 By using non-invasive skin sampling and data, the team can design and recommend specific rejuvenation compounds and therapeutic solutions to their clients.

 Alina Catalina Banuleasa is the founder of Bucharest-based Morph.
 The project, launched in 2022 aims to offer a tool for asynchronous teams to brainstorm ideas remotely, and save time for more creative tasks through automation.

 Roxana Bitoleanu is the co-founder of Bucharest-based Logistia.
-The platform was launched in 2020 and it offers a management tool for online businesses to see stock alerts and sync products on e-commerce websites.
+The platform was launched in 2020 and it offers a route planner that optimizes any number of addresses between delivery drivers, based on delivery intervals or areas for drivers.

 Iulia Caizer is the co-founder of QuickLegal, a marketplace that aims to connect lawyers with clients that need support with labor code.
 Launched in 2021, the Bucharest-based startup was raising a €250K funding round last year to scale its operations.